 I am currently sitting in a room in Sultanahmet, the old part of Istanbul.
-The Bosporus strait is within sight and the air is filled with the competing sounds of hungry seagulls and shouting minarets.
+The Bosporus strait is within sight and the air is filled with magic, wonder and diesel fumes.

 Today Turkey seems to feel a bit better, but there is a melancholy over Istanbul that never fades.
 They call it “hüzün”, inevitable but yet central to culture, music and writing for several decades.
 It reminds me of the Portuguese “saudade”.
 It supposedly began after the fall of the Ottoman Empire, as the citizens of modern Istanbul are surrounded by displays of former power and glory.
 A poignant reminder of the passing of time.